-JavaScript is the universal language in which all websites and web applications are written.
-Although it is not often thought of as a tool for compute-heavy jobs, there are several reasons that make it the obvious choice for a distributed compute network:
+Although not often thought of as a tool for compute-heavy jobs, there are several reasons JavaScript is the ideal choice for a distributed compute network:

-It is nearing the speed and effectiveness of low-level languages like C++, while being more performant than a high level language like Python.
+It is nearing the speed and effectiveness of low-level languages like C++.

-JavaScript and it's engine performance is constantly being improved by Google, Mozilla, Apple, and Microsoft!
+JavaScript is constantly being improved by Google, Mozilla, Apple, and Microsoft!

-WebAssembly allows JavaScript to benefit from the convenience of being a high-level language, but have the performance of low-level ones.
+WebAssembly allows high-level JavaScript to have the performance of low-level code.

-JavaScript has the largest and youngest development community and is the most popular language - NPM is the single largest software repository!
+JavaScript has the largest and youngest development community, and is the most popular language - NPM is also the largest software repository in the world.

 The Distributed Computer